 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The Indiana State Police Internship Program is an excellent way for college students to gain valuable experience in law enforcement.
-Applications for summer internships will be accepted from March 1 thru March 31.
 Read the details below to learn how an ISP internship might benefit you.